miguelangel-nubla/WireGuard-CoreOS/README.md

 * `echo wg > /etc/torcx/next-profile`
 * Reboot.
 WireGuard should be available in `/run/torcx/bin/wg`

+## How to handle CoreOS updates
+The `/etc/wireguard-setup` script at [the example Container Linux Config](container_linux_config.yml) will try to fetch the torcx package for the new CoreOS version.

+If it fails or there are no packages available for the new version, it will fallback to try building WireGuard directly on the target machine.

 ## Build yourself
 For Ubuntu, git clone this repo, then
 ```